luciangreen/Algorithm-Writer-with-Lists/README.md

 # Algorithm Writer with Lists

-Generates random algorithms in List Prolog, which has can be converted to a simple form similar to Prolog.
+Generates random algorithms in List Prolog, which can be converted to a simple form similar to Prolog.

 * algwriter-lists-mr.pl - generates algorithms with combinations of other algorithms with vague mind reading
 * algwriter-lists-random.pl - generates algorithms with combinations of other algorithms at random